What's the main problem to solve with Fast CinemaDNG Processor?

 Solution: Fast CinemaDNG Processor in realtime can read CinemaDNG, CinemaDNG RAW images or MLV video from SSD, parse and decode RAW, do all image processing on GPU and play video smoothly with any resolution.
 Now you don't need proxies at all, everything could be done on GPU in realtime with maximum resolution.
-Finally one can get at output image series of JPEG (8/12 bits per channel, quality 95%, 4:4:4), 16-bit TIFF or high quality video in Motion JPEG (AVI).
+Finally one can get at output image series of JPEG (8/12 bits per channel, quality 90-100%, 4:4:4), 16-bit TIFF, 16/32-bit EXR or high quality video in Motion JPEG (AVI) or MotionJPEG2000 (MXF).
 Other output encoding options and formats are available via external FFmpeg.
 So you can see Cinema DNG video directly from raw data.

 What's CinemaDNG format?

-The CinemaDNG file format (CDNG) is designed to store high-resolution video streams in camera raw format and typically adds less than 1 KB overhead per image.
+The CinemaDNG file format (CDNG) is designed to store high-resolution video streams in camera raw format and typically adds several KBs of overhead per image.
 Each video frame is independently encoded in a lossless way using the DNG (Digital Negative) image format.
 The video stream is stored either as a picture track in an MXF (Material Exchange Format) file or as a sequence of individual frame files.
 CinemaDNG uses fully-documented, vendor-neutral, standard formats for video and imaging – DNG, TIFF/EP, and MXF.
 The format is unencrypted and free from intellectual property encumbrances or license requirements.
 The CinemaDNG format allows vendors to add functionality on set or in post, for example, by extending the decoder SDKs with additional image processing or metadata processing.